junxit/us-congress-bills-116/bill.md

   - **(3)** *Affirmative defense* In a civil action brought under paragraph (1), it shall be an affirmative defense, on which the defendant has the burden of persuasion by a preponderance of the evidence—
     - **(A)** that, on the date on which the eligible product developer requested to purchase sufficient quantities of the covered product from the license holder—
       - **(i)** neither the license holder nor any of its agents, wholesalers, or distributors was engaged in the manufacturing or commercial marketing of the covered product; and
-      - **(ii)** neither the license holder nor any of its agents, wholesalers, or distributors otherwise had access to inventory of the covered product to supply to the eligible product developer on commercially reasonable, market-based terms; or
+      - **(ii)** neither the license holder nor any of its agents, wholesalers, or distributors otherwise had access to inventory of the covered product to supply to the eligible product developer on commercially reasonable, market-based terms;
     - **(B)** that—
       - **(i)** the license holder sells the covered product through agents, distributors, or wholesalers;
       - **(ii)** the license holder has placed no restrictions, explicit or implicit, on its agents, distributors, or wholesalers to sell covered products to eligible product developers; and
-      - **(iii)** the covered product can be purchased by the eligible product developer in sufficient quantities on commercially reasonable, market-based terms from the agents, distributors, or wholesalers of the license holder.
+      - **(iii)** the covered product can be purchased by the eligible product developer in sufficient quantities on commercially reasonable, market-based terms from the agents, distributors, or wholesalers of the license holder; or
+    - **(C)** that the license holder made an offer to sell sufficient quantities of the covered product to the eligible product developer at commercially reasonable market-based terms—
+      - **(i)** for a covered product that is not subject to a REMS with ETASU, by the date that is 14 days after the date on which the license holder received the request for the covered product, and the eligible product developer did not accept such offer by the date that is 7 days after the date on which the eligible product developer received such offer from the license holder; or
+      - **(ii)** for a covered product that is subject to a REMS with ETASU, by the date that is 20 days after the date on which the license holder received the request for the covered product, and the eligible product developer did not accept such offer by the date that is 10 days after the date on which the eligible product developer received such offer from the license holder.
+  - **(4)** *Methods for transmission of requests for covered products* A written request for a covered product, offer to sell a covered product, or acceptance of such an offer between the eligible product developer and the license holder shall be made by—
+    - **(A)** certified or registered mail with return receipt requested;
+    - **(B)** personal delivery; or
+    - **(C)** electronic means.
-  - **(4)** *Remedies*
+  - **(5)** *Remedies*
     - **(A)** *In general* If an eligible product developer prevails in a civil action brought under paragraph (1), the court shall—
       - **(i)** order the license holder to provide to the eligible product developer without delay sufficient quantities of the covered product on commercially reasonable, market-based terms;
       - **(ii)** award to the eligible product developer reasonable attorney's fees and costs of the civil action; and
-      - **(iii)** award to the eligible product developer a monetary amount sufficient to deter the license holder from failing to provide other eligible product developers with sufficient quantities of a covered product on commercially reasonable, market-based terms, if the court finds, by a preponderance of the evidence—
+      - **(iii)** award to the eligible product developer a monetary amount sufficient to deter the license holder from failing to provide eligible product developers with sufficient quantities of a covered product on commercially reasonable, market-based terms, if the court finds, by a preponderance of the evidence—
         - **(I)** that the license holder delayed providing sufficient quantities of the covered product to the eligible product developer without a legitimate business justification; or
         - **(II)** that the license holder failed to comply with an order issued under clause (i).
     - **(B)** *Maximum monetary amount* A monetary amount awarded under subparagraph (A)(iii) shall not be greater than the revenue that the license holder earned on the covered product during the period—